St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 Philip Lare (12)

-May have been spelled Lehr, related by marriage to the Dager family.
-One of the original elders of the St. Peter’s congregation.
+His name is sometimes spelled Lehr.
+He was related by marriage to the Dager family.
+He was one of the original elders of the St. Peter’s congregation.

 Philip Sidner (13)